Top 10 Spring Boot Features Every Developer Should Know

 For example:

-Externalized configurations support profiles, allowing you to define settings for different environments (e.g., dev, test, prod).
+Externalized configurations support profiles.
+This allow you to define settings/configuration for different environments (e.g., dev, test, prod).

 7. Command-Line Interface (CLI)

-Spring Boot’s CLI enables you to quickly prototype applications using Groovy scripts.
-It simplifies coding by automatically resolving dependencies.
+Spring Boot’s CLI helps in building prototypes quickly using Groovy scripts.
+It simplifies coding as it automatically resolving dependencies.

 Install CLI: brew install spring-boot-cli